Amit-004/AI-agent-system/README.md

 ## Environment

 You self-host everything.
 We do not provide credentials.
-See `.env.example` for the variables you'll need.
+See `.env.example` for the varia